Surge protector: Industrial use

 Surge arresters can only protect against induced transients characteristic of a lightning discharge's rapid rise-time, and will not protect against electrification caused by a direct strike to the conductor.
-Transients similar to lightning-induced, such as from a high voltage system's fault switching, may also be safely diverted to ground; however, continuous overcurrents are not protected against by these devices.
+Transients similar to lightning-induced, such as from a high voltage system's fault switching, may also be safely diverted to ground; however, continuous overcurrent is not protected against by these devices.
 The energy in a handled transient is substantially less than that of a lightning discharge; however, it is still of sufficient quantity to cause equipment damage and often requires protection.

 Without very thick insulation, which is generally cost prohibitive, most conductors running more than approximately 50 ft will experience lightning-induced transients at some time during use.
 Because the transient is usually initiated at some point between the two ends of the conductor, most applications install a surge arrester at each end just before the conductor lands in each piece of equipment to be protected.
 Each conductor must be protected, as each will have its own transient induced, and each SPD must provide a pathway to earth to safely divert the transient away from the protected component.

 The one notable exception where they are not installed at both ends is in high-voltage distribution systems.
 In general, the induced voltage is not sufficient to do damage at the electric generation end of the lines; however, installation at the service entrance to a building is key to protecting downstream products that are not as robust.